 However, sales is the name of the game here today – for footballers looking to sell themselves to managers whose focus is on overheads rather than overhead kicks, balance sheets rather than clean sheets.

 Whatever signals the end for a player, the sense of dread at what lies beyond the hanging up of boots is universal.
-But through its combination of motivational guest speakers, a range of companies eager to offer employment opportunities to former players, advice from specialists on issues ranging from coaching opportunities to CV writing and an expert team from the PFA’s Education department, the Making the Transition event more than takes the edge off whatever apprehension exists in the room.
+But through its combination of motivational guest speakers, a range of companies eager to offer employment opportunities to former players, advice from specialists on issues ranging from coaching opportunities to CV writing and an expert team from the PFA Charity’s Education department, the Making the Transition event more than takes the edge off whatever apprehension exists in the room.
 It offers hope - real, practical hope – of new beginnings.

 Don Goodman, striker turned respected TV pundit, is as upbeat and engaging in the way he introduces and oversees the day as he is in analysing live action on Sky Sports.
 Yet, for all the advice and support that will be delivered later in the day, the key message from both “the Don” and the seminar’s first speaker – Paul McVeigh – is that the greatest assistance a player will receive after retirement comes from within.

 Having identified the dawn of what he calls the “hire and fire” culture when his professional playing days ended in 2003, Goodman shunned the idea of coaching and management – “I value my hair too much!”

 But while he was fortunate in that he had a clear idea what he wanted to go into, a man who now comes across as being as confident as he is likeable leaned on the PFA for both emotional and practical support.

 “They paid a large chunk of my college fees for me to qualify as a nutritionist and personal trainer, and I created a personal training academy,” says Goodman.
 “But just because that came together as well as it did doesn’t mean I didn’t find that time immediately before and after the end of my playing career scary.